The Processor

 • registers: circuits that store bits

-• word size/what a 64-bit processor is
+• word size, or what a 64-bit processor is

 • instruction pointer: where the next instruction lives